SuaveIO/suave/docs/api.md

 key, how to generate one, and how to plug it into your Suave config can be found under the [Server Keys](/sessions.html#server-keys) heading on that page.

-While the examples all demonstrate using a UTF-8 string, if you have 256 bits already in a byte array that you want to use as a server key, you can use `ServerKey.validate` instead of `ServerKey.create`; it will ensure that the key is the proper length.
+While the examples all demonstrate using a base64-encoded string, if you have 256 bits already in a byte array that you want to use as a server key, you can use `ServerKey.validate` instead of `ServerKey.fromBase64`; it will ensure that the key is the proper length.

 #### Changing the error handler